Correctional Officer

 What kind of physical test do i need to do when becoming a corrections officer

-Asked by Tracy almost 9 years ago
+Asked by Tracy about 9 years ago

 Good question.
 I don't have a good answer any more.
 You need to meet the height-weight ratio.
 There is no minimum height requirement, there may be a maximum one but I don't think so.
 You need to have decent hearing and reasonable (but not perfect) vision without corrective lenses.
 (You can't wear glasses under a gas mask and you need to be able to function while wearing one.)
 I don't believe there is a color vision test.
 I think there is a physical agility test, but I don't know what it is.
 Sorry I couldn't be more help.